metadatacenter/cedar-manual/docs/_sections/a3/viewing_resource_content_in_cedar.md

 If there is an arrow to the left of a given line, clicking on the arrow will expand or collapse the content under that entity.

-Information about using the Metadata Editory can be found in the [Filling Out/Creating Metadata] chapter, starting with [Filling Out Metadata](https://metadatacenter.github.io/cedar-manual/cedar_templates/a5_filling_out_creating_metadata/filling_out_metadata/).
+Information about using the Metadata Editor can be found in the Filling Out (Creating) Metadata chapter, starting with [Filling Out Metadata](https://metadatacenter.github.io/cedar-manual/sections/a5/2_filling_out_metadata//).